TechPrudent/microservices-dashboard-server/README.md

 }
 ```

-### Using the microservices-dashboard-server-sample project
+### Using a sample

-Simply build the sample project from source (see below) and run it (also see below).
+See the sample documentation located here: https://github.com/ordina-jworks/microservices-dashboard-server/tree/master/samples

 ## Building from source